2-Week Peru Itinerary - Highlights of the South

 An aerial view of the inca site of Sacsayhuaman in the foreground, Cusco's urban sprawl behind it, and then high mountains ringing the city under a cloudy sky.

-This itinerary covers all these highlights, and much more.
-But Peru is a vast country (over 1,750 miles from northwest to southeast) and its tricky topography – hundreds of miles of arid coastal desert, mighty Andean mountains, and dense jungle – mean it’s often 24 hours or more to travel overland between key destinations.
+But Peru is a vast country (over 1,750 miles from northwest to southeast) and its tricky topography – hundreds of miles of arid coastal desert, mighty Andean mountains, and dense jungle – mean that places are far apart and travel times are long.
+So know that a 2-week highlights trip cannot cover everything.

 More Peru travel info: